 Back in 1982, a group of people hatched a plan to steal money from a slot machine in Caesars Boardwalk Regency Casino, Atlantic City.
 One of the members opened a mechanical slot machine and rigged the mechanism with a long piano wire.
 With a rigged machine within the casino floor, other members of the group will play the targeted slot and pull on the wire to manipulate the reels.

 It would have been a perfect crime if not for the security cameras catching the group rigging the slot machine and winning a massive payout.
 Before one of the members who got a large cash prize from the rigged slots could taste fresh air, security arrested him within the casino.
+This is why cameras are still effective in catching cheaters.

 Bill Validator Device